Prevention

 The first time a borrower returns materials with signs of bugs, staff will:

-• Explain that no more than three items may be checked out on the patron’s account, as well as any individual accounts connected to the patron’s, at any given time until the patron provides the Library Director proof of treatment, such as a bill from an exterminator or a notice of treatment from a landlord.
-Or, if no other signs of bugs are found in returned materials for a period of three months, the Library Director, upon request by the patron, may reinstate full borrowing privileges.
+- Explain that checkout privileges for the borrower as well as individual accounts connected to the borrower will be suspended until proof of treatment of the borrower’s home is provided to the Library Director.
+Such proof could be in the form of an exterminator’s bill or a professional notice of treatment.
+Then, for a period of three months, the borrower will be restricted to three items checked out at a time on the patron’s account, as well as any individual accounts connected to the patron’s account.
+If no other signs of bugs are found in returned materials for a period of three months, the Library Director, upon request by the patron, may reinstate full borrowing privileges.
 Further sightings at any time will be considered a second occurrence, even if privileges have been reinstated.

 Bugs 1st offense.
 Returned books with roaches 03/12/18.
 Limited to 3 items out until proof of treatment or 3 months of returned clean books.
 Max may be increased on 06/12/18.
 TLS